-The methodology or methodologies by Also important to the success of the LEM is which electricity tariffs in the State are to be determined will be established following consultations undertaken by the regulatory body.
-These consultations will also identify those vulnerable and less economically viable segments of the market that will benefit from capital cost support measures implemented by the LSEB or its successor agency.
+The methodology or methodologies by Also important to the success of the LEM is which electricity tariffs in the State are to the need to identify clusters of credit worthy be determined will be established following wholesale and retail end-customers that will consultations undertaken by the regulatory buy electricity from the Market.
+Provision body.
+These consultations will also identify would be made for sustainable arrangements those vulnerable and less economically viable for funding either or both capital and recurrent segments of the market that will benefit from costs of providing access to vulnerable or capital cost support measures implemented economically under-privileged citizens.
+For by the LSEB or its successor agency. the sound financial health of the LEM, the IRP